ngs-doo/TemplaterExamples/Intermediate/SharedCollection (Java)/Readme.md

 **replace(tag, value)** will only work on the first item in that queue.
 New **replace(tag, index, value)** work on any item in the queue.

+Previously if similar document wanted to be processed, Templater could do it out of the box only if you had two different property names (pointing to the same collection).

-*Node*: this works since tables have different tags.
+*Note*: this works since tables have different tags.
 If both tables had the same tags, Templater would behave differently.
 It would replace/resize only the first table.
 If both tables need to be replaced, this can be done with a workaround, by adding **:repeat** metadata to one of the tags.